Notes on diesel

 , grouped_by

-It links using foreign keys.
+It connects with foreign keys.

-For more information, see below.
+For more details, see ↓.

-Retrieving a Single Record
+Retrieving a single record

 You can simply use find